Aiden-Yoo/ALAB2CRT/README.md

 # ALAB2CRT

-ALAB2CRT is a tool that converts sessions from Arista Networks' various lab environments (ACT, ATD) into SecureCRT-compatible format.
+ALAB2CRT is a tool that creates sessions from Arista Networks' various lab environments (ACT, ATD) into SecureCRT-compatible format.

 ## Features